restatedev/documentation/docs/references/errors.md

 ## RT0006

-An error occurred while invoking the service endpoint.
+An error occurred while invoking the service deployment.
 This is a generic error which can be caused by many reasons, including:

 * Transient network or storage errors
-* Misconfiguration of the service endpoint and/or of the Restate runtime
+* Misconfiguration of the deployment and/or of the Restate runtime
 * Non-deterministic user code execution
 * Restate runtime and/or SDK bug

-We suggest checking the service endpoint logs as well to get any hint on the error cause.
+We suggest checking the service and/or deployment logs as well to get any hint on the error cause.

 ## RT0007

-A retry-able error was received from the service endpoint while processing the invocation.
+A retry-able error was received from the service deployment while processing the invocation.

 Suggestions:

-* Check the service endpoint logs to get more info about the error cause, like the stacktrace.
+* Check the service/deployment logs to get more info about the error cause, like the stacktrace.
 * Look at the https://docs.restate.dev/services/sdk/error-handling for more info about error handling in services.